HankB0T/Checkpoints/README.md

 # Checkpoints
-Repository to record my programming checkpoints.
+A repository to record my programming checkpoints, so I can look back at my coding progress and see how far I've come.